Employee Resource Groups

 Certificate in Employee Resource Group (ERG) Leadership

-As you advance through your journey as an ERG leader, the ERG leadership certificate can help you not only during your time as an ERG leader, but also strengthen your skills for future, non-ERG leadership roles.
-The ERG Certificate program will help move you ahead on your journey from where you are now, to your next role..
+The ERG Leadership Certificate can help you not only during your time as an ERG leader, but also strengthen your skills for future, non-ERG leadership roles.
+While you learn, you accumulate points toward earning the Certificate.
+You will:

 - Customize your curriculum and learning